kamval/WINSTAR-WFxx/Winstar-WFxx/README.md

 }
 ```

 To download, click the ZIP button in the top navbar, rename the uncompressed folder Winstar-WFxx.
-Check that the Adafruit_HDC1000 folder contains Winstar-WFxx.cpp and Winstar-WFxx.h
+Check that the Winstar-WFxx folder contains Winstar-WFxx.cpp and Winstar-WFxx.h

 Place the Winstar-WFxx library folder your arduinosketchfolder/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.